specializing in Evidence-based treatment for anxiety, Stress, and OCD.

 Who am I?

 After working in solo practice for a few years, I opened a group practice specializing in treatment of Anxiety and OCD to help expand training and services offered in Eugene.
-After a few years of having a leadership and training focus in that role, I left the position to return to solo practice, and now put my heart into direct clinical work once again.
+After a few years of having a leadership and training focus in that role, I left the position to return to solo practice.

 Outside of my professional life, I am a parent of two elementary school kids, and enjoy being outdoors, reading books, listening and playing music, and looking for ways to bring more ease to my life.